alphagov/inside-government-admin-guide/organisations-groups/organisation-home-page.md

 title: How to publish content / Organisation home page, ‘What we do’ and adding contacts
 ---

+Please note this manual is a draft version and will be revised shortly.

-## Organisation home page and ‘What we do’
+# Organisation home page and ‘What we do’

 Click on your organisation name to open your home page hub.